 Alright, let’s move into the downsides of Rainmaker and flesh out the reality of the whole picture here.

-Obviously, I’m already a big fan of Rainmaker, but it’s not all unicorns and rainbows…at least not yet.
+Obviously, I’m a big fan of Rainmaker, but it’s not all unicorns and rainbows.

 If there are no ideal, perfect solutions for everyone, the game becomes a game of weighing the pros and cons for your particular set of needs.

-There are more features and improvements coming for Rainmaker in the near future.
-I’ll get to those in a bit, but the main thing to take away from the list of cons below is that Rainmaker does have limitations.
+There are more features and improvements coming for Rainmaker in the near future, but the main thing to take away from the list of cons below is that Rainmaker does have limitations.
 In many cases, you’ll end up having more freedom from those limitations in the long haul, though that may not be immediately apparent at first glance.

 In other cases, there are just limitations…things that Rainmaker can’t do yet that some of you will likely want, or need, it to do.
 If you find yourself feeling that, and if you come across something below that’s a deal breaker for you right now, do yourself a favor and keep Rainmaker on your radar over the coming months and years.